EduardoLPP/EduardoLPP/README.md

 I’m currently working on  <a href="https://tseautomacao.com.br" target="_blank">TSE Energia e Automação</a>.
 At the company where I work, I have another Git account, and here is the contribution history from the past year.

->Last update on May 24th
+>Last update on July 8
 ![git](github.png)

 <div style="display: inline_block"><br>